cyrildiagne/kuda/README.md

 **Easy to use**

-- `kuda setup <provider>` : Setup a new cluster will all the requirements on the provider's managed Kubernetes, or upgrade an existing cluster.
+- `kuda setup <provider>` : Setup a new cluster, or upgrade an existing cluster, on the provider's managed Kubernetes.
 - `kuda app dev` : Deploys an application and watches your local folder so that the app reloads automatically on the cluster when you make local changes.
 - `kuda app deploy` : Deploy the application as a serverless container.